Yan9564/tfsnippet/README.rst

 TFSnippet
 =========

-This is a clone from haowen-xu/tfsnippet, and I have made some revisions to suit the Python version upto date
+This is a clone from haowen-xu/tfsnippet, and I have made some revisions to suit the Python version upto date.
+Migrate the TensorFlow code from TensorFlow 1.x to TensorFlow 2.

 Installation
 ------------